 and point by point route map of my itinerary.

 You must be big into cities or something cause there's alot more to countries than their capital city.
 Your route will also depend do you like the sun or not and you also have to work into the equation the travelling time between cities which is going to eat into your time so personally I'd try to travel within southern/central Europe so as not to have to travel too far.
 With the time available to you it would be best to aim for flights, that's late evening flights between cities.

 Travelling west from Istanbul you hit Greece but personally speaking I'd avoid Athens until things calm down there.
 It's your call.
 If it quietens down in the meantime it's definitely worth a visit.
 Your next destination could possibly be Dubrovnik in Croatia.
 You could probably get a ferry to Venice if you were interested or fly to Rome which, be warned, is very hot in summer as Athens would be.
 Further north Budapest in Hungary might be worth a visit and Vienna in Austria definitely is.
 It would be feasible to travel between both by road I think without eating too much into your time considering if you travel by air you're going to have to hang around an airport for a few hours.
 Salzburg and Munich are also very nice and it is feasible to travel quickly by road between them too.
 Berlin is an amazing city but a bit out of the way.
 Cricky I'm getting tired even thinking about this itinerary.
-Everyone to their own I suppose but you're only be going to able to scratch the surface of each city and get a fleeting glance at each country. over 6 years ago
+Everyone to their own I suppose but you're only be going to able to scratch the surface of each city and get a fleeting glance at each country. almost 8 years ago